 - Departments of unusual depth and extraordinary collegiality

 - Collaborative faculty with interest in interdisciplinary cooperation

-- State-of-the art facilities, including the North Campus Research Complex and Biomedical Research Core Facilities
+- State-of-the art facilities, including the new Biological Science Building, the North Campus Research Complex and Biomedical Research Core Facilities

 - U-M routinely voted one of the best places to work

 - Ann Arbor is ranked as a great place to live, with a smart, friendly and diverse community